-A walk through the city center and down to Ho Chi Minh square will give you a feeling for the city.
-Ho Chi Minh Square is very much the centerpiece of Vinh.
-A large park overlooked by possibly Vietnam’s largest statue of Ho Chi Minh.
-Be warned you cannot walk up the steps of the statue, this is reserved for those who are laying flowers.
+Be warned you cannot walk up the steps of the statue, and this is reserved for those who are laying flowers.
 In the evenings you’ll find many people here enjoying an evening out.
-The park often plays host to events, festivals and concerts.
+The park often plays host to events, festivals, and concerts.

-Vinh like any Vietnamese city has plenty of shops, cafes, bars and markets.
-You will also find a fair amount of movie theaters, spas and recreation centers.
+Vinh has an abundance of shops, cafes, bars and markets to explore.
 The city still has a slight utilitarian feeling to it than other cities and this is especially present in the markets.

-While places like Ben Than Market are a must see, Vinh market feel more original.
-Gone are the endless stalls of cheap souvenirs, in its place the needs of the everyman.
-With its over 560 vendors, here you will find everything a Vietnamese person will need in their day to day life, from light fixtures, tools, and houseware to all sorts of clothes and shoes.
-Be prepared to haggle as vendors will quote prices which are often two or three times the market price.
+While places like Ben Than Market in Ho Chi Minh City are a must-see, Vinh market feels more authentically Vietnamese.
+With over 560 vendors, you will find everything from fresh produce to handcrafted local jewelry.
+Be prepared to haggle as vendors will quote prices, which are often two or three times the market price.

-Vinh market is also home to the famous Bọt Coffee or “Whipping Coffee”, a Vinh specialty.
-The coffee is made from mixing a lot of sugar with black coffee and whipping for a good 3-4 minutes.
-This give it its unique sugary foam.
-Think cappuccino but instead of milk foam you have sugar foam.
-Be warned though, its very sweet.
-The stall is tucked away in the back of the market and you’ll have to search through the vendors to find it, but once you do you can enjoy a truly local experience.
+Before you leave the market, be sure to try the famous Bot Coffee or “Whipping Coffe,” a Vinh specialty.
+It is made from mixing a lot of sugar with black coffee and whipping for a good 3-4 minutes, giving it a unique sugary foam.
+The stall is tucked away in the back of the market, but once you find it, a genuinely local experience awaits you.

 If you’re looking to try some local cuisine, súp lươn or eel soup is a Nghe An specialty.
-The eel used in the soup are native to the region and caught in the many nearby rivers and lakes.
-Typically it is eaten for breakfast, so if you’re feeling adventurous then it’s time to take a break from your morning Pho and try this soup.
+The eel used in the soup is native to the region and caught in the many nearby rivers and lakes.
+Typically it is eaten for breakfast, so you will find it served by most morning food stall vendors throughout the city.

-Cao Restaurant in the heart of downtown offers some of the best casual dining the city has to offer.
+Cao Restaurant, in the heart of downtown Vinh, is the recommended place to try the very best of Nghe Anh cuisine.
 Here the tomato features heavily.
-With its unique menu of local recipes inspired by the nearby ethnic Thai villages, here you can sample many dishes you may not have seen elsewhere.
+With its unique menu of local recipes inspired by the nearby ethnic Thai villages, you can sample many dishes you may not have seen elsewhere.
 The decor alludes to the diversity of the region with its many Thai crafts and pictures.

 Pu Mat National Park

-A stay in Vinh would be incomplete without a tour of Pu Mat National Park.
-Established in 2001 as a nature reserve, the park is home to a rich ecosystem of jungles and animal life.
-The jungles of Pu Mat are home to several endangered species such as the Indochinese Tiger and the Indian Elephant.
-Their protected status in this nature reserve helps ensure their survival and is one of the many positive things Vietnam is doing to protect its environment.
+A stay in Vinh would be incomplete without a visit to the splendid Pu Mat National Park.
+The park is home to a vibrant ecosystem of jungles and biodiversity.
+The jungles are home to endangered species such as the Indochinese Tiger and Indochinese Elephant.
+Their protected status in the park helps ensure their survival.

 If you are interested in a tour of Pu Mat try our Pu Mat 2 day tour